 All CMIP6 models simulate a positive trend in global mean AOD since 1850, with a strong increase after the 1950s coinciding with the massive increase in anthropogenic SO2 emissions (Figure 6.8).
-Global mean AOD increases have slowed since 1980, or even reversed in some models, as a result of a compensation between SO2 emission decreases over the United States and Europe in response to air quality controls since the mid-1980s and increases over Asia.
-Since the mid-2000s, global mean AOD stabilized driven by soaring emissions in South Asia, and declining emissions in East Asia (section 6.2.1).
-Trends post ~2010 are difficult to assess from CMIP6 models since the historical simulations end at 2014.
-Nevertheless, the strong decline in anthropogenic SO2 emissions over East Asia since 2011 is underestimated in the CMIP6 emission database (Hoesly et al., 2018) indicating that the observed AOD change over East Asia may not be captured accurately by CMIP6 models (Wang et al., 2021).
-While all CMIP6 models simulate increase of AOD between 1850 and 2014 there is strong inter-model diversity in the simulated AOD change since 1850 ranging from 0.01 (15%) to 0.08 (53%) in 2014.
-Some models therefore lie outside the 68% confidence interval of 0.02 (15%) to 0.04 (or 30%) for global AOD change in 2005-2015 compared to 1850 estimated by (Bellouin et al., 2020) based on observational and model (excluding CMIP6) lines of evidence.
-In addition to the horizontal distribution of aerosols documented by AOD, their number size distribution, vertical distribution, optical properties, hygroscopicity, ability to act as CCN, chemical composition, mixing state and morphology are key elements to assess their climate effect (see Section 6.4.).
+Global mean AOD increases have slowed since 1980, or even reversed in some models, as a result of a compensation between SO2 emission decreases over the USA and Europe in response to air-quality controls since the mid-1980s and increases over Asia.
+Since the mid-2000s, global mean AOD stabilized, driven by soaring emissions in South Asia and declining emissions in East Asia (Section 6.2.1).
+Trends post about 2010 are difficult to assess from CMIP6 models since the historical simulations end at 2014.
+Nevertheless, the strong decline in anthropogenic SO2 emissions over East Asia since 2011 is underestimated in the CMIP6 emission database (Hoesly et al., 2018), indicating that the observed AOD change over East Asia may not be captured accurately by CMIP6 models (Wang et al., 2021).
+While all CMIP6 models simulate the increase of AOD between 1850 and 2014 there is strong inter-model diversity in the simulated AOD change since 1850 ranging from 0.01 (15%) to 0.08 (53%) in 2014.
+Some models therefore lie outside the 68% confidence interval of 0.02 (15%) to 0.04 (or 30%) for global AOD change in 2005–2015 compared to 1850, estimated by Bellouin et al. (2020) based on observational and model (excluding CMIP6) lines of evidence.
+In addition to the horizontal distribution of aerosols documented by AOD, their number size distribution, vertical distribution, optical properties, hygroscopicity, ability to act as cloud condensation nuclei (CCN), chemical composition, mixing state and morphology are key elements to assess their climate effect (Section 6.4.).

 [START FIGURE 6.8 HERE]